-For the campaign, we partnered with the film-makers behind some of the John Lewis Christmas adverts to create two hard-hitting videos that expose how modern slavery is often found at car washes and nightclubs.
-The car wash film took bronze in its category at the 2023 Charity Film Awards.
-It has been viewed more than half a million times on YouTube alone, and was shared widely on social media.
+For the campaign, we worked with the film-makers behind some of the country's best-known advertising campaigns to create two videos that expose how human trafficking is not always obvious and how we can walk right past it.
+One of the films took bronze in its category at the 2023 Charity Film Awards.
+It has been watched more than half a million times on YouTube. and was shared widely on social media.

-Caroline Haughey KC, one of the country's leading modern slavery lawyers, with whom we worked closely on the Operation Fort prosecution - the biggest in UK history - added her voice to the Coalition to Stop Slavery.
+Caroline Haughey KC, a leading modern slavery lawyer, with whom we worked closely on the Operation Fort prosecution - the biggest in UK history - added her voice to the Coalition to Stop Slavery.

 She said: "The pandemic of slavery is riven through our society, from the clothes we wear, to the food we eat and within many of the services we take for granted.
 We must not close our eyes to it."

-Alongside our work with the Coalition, Hope for Justice and Slave-Free Alliance held a week of events around Anti-Slavery Day, and at the time of writing, we have plans to have even more impact for Anti-Slavery Day 2023.
+Hope for Justice and Slave-Free Alliance held a week of events around Anti-Slavery Day, and at the time of writing, we have plans to have even more impact for Anti-Slavery Day 2023.

-I SLEPT ON A DIRTY MATTRESS WITH SIX OR SEVEN OTHER MEN IN THE ROOM HELP FOR SURVIVOR OF UK'S LARGEST TRAFFICKING RING
+I SLEPT ON A DIRTY MATTRESS WITH SIX OR SEVEN OTHER MEN IN THE ROOM ,,

+HELP FOR SURVIVOR OF UK'S LARGEST TRAFFICKING RING
-In autumn 2022, a victim of the criminal gang at the centre of the largest modern slavery prosecution in UK history was finally granted Universal Credit after wrongfully being denied the benefit.
-Janusz injured his knee while working at a warehouse as part of a new job he had managed to secure after his time in exploitation.

-This injury meant he was unable to work, so he needed to apply for Universal Credit - a monthly payment to help with living costs.
-With no wage coming in, Janusz was getting into debt with his housing provider.
+In autumn 2022, a victim of the criminal gang at the center of the largest modern slavery prosecution in UK history was finally granted financial help after wrongfully being denied a benefit to which he was entitled.
+Janusz\ injured his knee while working at a warehouse as part of a new job he had managed to secure after his time in exploitation.
+This injury meant he was unable to work, so he needed to apply for a benefit called Universal Credit - a monthly payment to help with living costs.
+With no cash coming in, Janusz was getting into debt with his housing provider.

-Janusz was trafficked from Poland after being falsely promised a good job, food and accommodation in the UK.
-In reality, he was exploited for forced labour at a parcel sorting company for more than two years and forced to surrender his wages.
+Janusz was trafficked from Poland after being falsely promized a good job, food and accommodation in the UK.
+In reality, he was exploited for forced labor at a parcel sorting company for more than two years and forced to surrender his wages.
 He was identified as part of Operation Fort - a long-running investigation by West Midlands Police triggered by and supported by Hope for Justice.

 Our team of Independent Modern Slavery Advocates (IMSAs) has worked alongside Janusz, supporting him to give evidence against his traffickers at the most recent Operation Fort trial in 2021, and more recently advocating for him to receive the money he was entitled to.
-It took eight months for him to finally be awarded the money he was entitled to, in autumn 2022.
+It took eight months for him to finally be awarded the money, in autumn 2022.